openstack/requirements/README.rst

 actually deliver what we need.

-We are moving to a system where we will define the precise versions of all dependencies using ``upper-contraints.txt``.
+We are moving to a system where we will define the precise versions of all dependencies using ``upper-constraints.txt``.
 This will be overlaid onto all pip commands made during devstack, and by tox, and will provide a single, atomic, source of truth for what works at any given time.
 The constraints will be required to be compatible with the global requirements, and will